dalibo/temboard/doc/temboard-howto.md

 ## From the command line with `temboard-agent-register`

-This script tries to ease instance/agent registration to Temboard UI.
+This script tries to ease instance/agent registration to temBoard UI.

 Requirements:
   * having an agent configured;
   * `temboard-agent` must be running;
   * having an HTTPS flow open between the host running the agent and the host running the UI (default port: `8888`);
-  * having a user with admin. rights to Temboard UI.
+  * having a user with admin. rights to temBoard UI.

 `temboard-agent-register` should be executed from the host running the agent we want to register and works following these steps:
   - Agent configuration loading;